TimRyder9876/Python/README.md

 ### Books
 _________________________________________________________________________________________
-An Introduction to Statistical Learning: by Gareth
+An Introduction to Statistical Learning: by Gareth James

-Causal Inference In Python: by Matheus Facure \
+Causal Inference In Python: by Matheus Facure

-Data Preprocessing in Python: by Roy Jafari \
+Data Preprocessing in Python: by Roy Jafari

-Dive in Algorithms: by Bradford Tuckfield \
+Dive in Algorithms: by Bradford Tuckfield

-Dive Into Data Science: by Bradford Tuckfield \
+Dive Into Data Science: by Bradford Tuckfield

-Intro to Python for Computer Science and Data Science: by Paul Deitel and Harvey Deitel \
+Intro to Python for Computer Science and Data Science: by Paul Deitel and Harvey Deitel

-Machine Learning Pocket Reference: by Matt Harrison \
+Machine Learning Pocket Reference: by Matt Harrison

-Practical Statistics fo Data Scientists: by Peter Bruce, Andrew Bruce, and Peter Gedeck \
+Practical Statistics fo Data Scientists: by Peter Bruce, Andrew Bruce, and Peter Gedeck

 Python For Data Science: by Yuli Vasiliev